maxotto/bvp/README.md

 * Pictures as a background of a slide.
 It is obligatory element yet but it could be transparent PNG image.
 * Text objects.
 Based on this ThreeJs example https://threejs.org/examples/#webgl_geometry_text.
 Text lives inside paragraph, each paragraph has width and could be aligned `'center'`, `'left'`, `'right'`, `'width'`.
 * Video in MP4 format.
 Pay attention, now my big file 1.mp4 does not exist in this repo.
-You should use your file to run this examples or exclude appropriate `<video>` tag from _scenario.xml_.
+You should use your file to run those examples or exclude appropriate `<video>` tag from _scenario.xml_.
 By the way, engine will not crash without video files but slides will appear just black.

 ## Slide controls